 Then you’ll need a scarification at least once a year.
 I’ve heard costs ranging from £100 to £300.
 So, for arguments sake, let’s say it costs £200 for one scarification.

-Lawn Maintenance Comparison Costs
+DIY vs Lawn Company Comparison Costs

 So, summarising all of the above.
 That tells me you’ll pay a total of £120 a year to feed and top dress your grass when doing it yourself.